frederic-mahe/Hardware-Target-Game-Database/README.md

 The `build_pack` and `parse_pack` scripts are written in python3.
-To launch a script, install [python](https://www.python.org) if need be, and then open a Windows console or a Unix terminal.
+To launch a script, install [python](https://www.python.org) if need be, and then open a Windows console or a Linux/Unix terminal.

 **parse_pack.py** For making SMDBs (example command):
 ```DOS .bat